 “After The Software Wars”, is a new book in which former Microsoft employee Keith Curtis explores the worlds of proprietary and free software.
 Quoting from the article:

 While I came to not be all that thrilled with Fedora itself, I was floored merely by the installation process.
-It contained a graphical installer that ran all the way to completion, it resized my NTFS partition -- which I considered a minor miracle, setup dual boot, and actually did boot, and let me surf the Web.
+It contained a graphical installer that ran all the way to completion, it resized my NTFS partition — which I considered a minor miracle, setup dual boot, and actually did boot, and let me surf the Web.
 I didn’t have a clue what to do next, but the mere fact that this all worked told me more about the potential of Linux than anything I had read so far.
 You cannot, by accident, build an airplane that actually flies.

 They say – there’s no such thing as a free lunch.
 But, Linux and FOSS software can be used to start, run and grow your business for, you guessed it, free.
 February survey of IT managers by IDC indicated that hard times are accelerating the adoption of Linux.
 The open source operating system will emerge from the recession in a stronger data center position than before, concluded an IDC white paper.

 Many of these problems are not specific to Free Software in particular, but to volunteer software.
 Hobbyist proprietary programs often have poor designs for many of the same reasons.
 But the easiest way of getting volunteers to contribute to a program is to make it open source.
-And while thousands of people are now employed in developing Free Software, most of its developers are volunteers.
-So it’s in Free Software that we see volunteer software’s usability problems most often.